vamsikrishnabandarupalli/Calculator/README.md

 # Calculator
-Calculator app is designed by using HTML5, CSS3, JavaScript.
+Calculator app is developed by using HTML5, CSS3, JavaScript.